leassis/chess/README.md

 #### Response
 - 200: move done, return JSON object with piece.
-- 400: if the ID is in wrong format or player tries to execute a invalid move
+- 400: if the square ID is in wrong format or player tries to execute invalid move
 - 404: when square is empty or out of bounds
 - 409: when a player tries to change his opponent piece
 ```
 {
-    "id": "A3",
+    "squareId": "A3",
     "row": 5,
     "column": 0,
     "color": "WHITE",